 Barcelona’s beach

-Barcelona ranks with Miami, Sydney and Rio de Janeiro among the best beach cities in the world.
-A few steps from the city centre lie over five kilometres of golden sand.
-How nice is it that you can also take a dip in the Mediterranean sea during your city break?
-For the better beaches, head out of town.
+Barcelona ranks alongside Miami, Sydney, and Rio de Janeiro as one of the world’s top beach cities.
+Just a short walk from the city center, you’ll find over five kilometers of golden sand.
+How amazing is it that you can enjoy a refreshing dip in the Mediterranean Sea during your city trip?
+For even better beaches, venture beyond the city limits.

 The beach of BarcelonaTickets, opening hours & public transport